Phase I and Phase II policy for graduate students in research programs

 • Kinesiology internship or Political Science internship - course number xxxx-8950.

-3. The student must complete the final oral defense and the deposit with Graduate Studies by the posted Phase I deadline for the term.
-The Phase I relevant deadlines are posted each term on the important dates for graduate students.
+3. The student must have obtained format approval by Graduate studies office prior to the defence (as outlined on the pre-defence Format checking instructions), as well as complete the final oral defence and the post-defence submission ('deposit') with Graduate Studies by the posted deadlines for the term.
+The Phase I deadlines for each term are posted on the important dates for graduate students.

-Students who do not meet the Phase I eligibility requirements must register for Summer term 2024 by the academic add/drop date for Summer term 2024.
+Students whose final oral defense is held after May 12th, or who have defended but have not deposited their post-defense document with graduate studies by May 20th, 2025 do not meet the Phase I eligibility requirements and must register for Summer term 2025 in the dissertation/thesis/major paper/internship course by the academic add/drop date for Summer term 2025.

-The second deadline, Phase II (two), is an additional grace period to allow eligible research students a partial tuition refund (50% base tuition fees) for that term when they complete their final oral defense and deposit their document with the Graduate Studies office by the posted Phase II deadline, provided the rest of the degree requirements have already been completed in prior terms.
-Review the full Phase II eligibility criteria below.
+The second deadline, Phase II (two), is an additional period to allow eligible research students to obtain a partial tuition refund of 50% of the base tuition fees for that term when they complete their final oral defence and the post-defence Deposit with the Graduate Studies office by the posted Phase II deadline, provided the rest of the degree requirements have already been completed in prior terms.
+Review the full Phase II eligibility criteria.

 The Phase II adjustment involves: